onesky/api-documentation-platform/resources/phrase_collection_attachment.md

 [Back to top](#phrase-collection-attachment)

 ### Upload - upload an attachment
-Attachment (file) name should be unique in phrase collection.
+Attachment (file) name should be unique within a phrase collection.
 If name of newly uploaded file is found for the same phrase collection, the previously uploaded file will be replaced.

     POST https://platform.api.onesky.io/1/projects/:project_id/phrase-collection-attachments